 Again, even though we deal with insurance payers routinely and are well-versed in the jargon, this is usually not the case with patients.
 It’s important to remember that they receive a lot of information following care, and much of it isn’t very clear.
 Review your patient statement to communicate clearly and succinctly to remove any obstacles to payment.

-6. Send Statements Daily (or at least weekly), not Monthly
+6. Send Statements Daily, not Monthly

 Once insurance payment has been received, a patient statement should be sent immediately if portions are still due.
 Batching those statements to be sent at the end of the month adds additional days to the billing cycle.